 Inside the salt mine

 A mountain railway (funicular) takes you up to the salt mines and viewing platforms in a few minutes.
 When you have soaked in the stunning views, it’s time to go underground.
-Salzwelten, gives you a great insight to all aspects of salt mining.
-At 400 metres depth, there is a cinema show casing many of the discoveries made in the mine, among other an ancient wooden stair case and other impressive archaeology.
-The expositions are very interesting, but even more is the slide down into the mine and returning up with the salt mine train.
+Salzwelten gives you a great insight into all aspects of salt mining.
+At 400 metres in depth, there is a cinema showcasing many of the discoveries made in the mine, among others an ancient wooden staircase and other impressive archaeology.
+Notwithstanding, the expositions are very interesting but even more fun is the slide down into the mine and returning up with the salt mine train.

 Hallstatt from above

 Either before or after your visit to the salt mine you just must get out on the skywalk.
 I never get tired of the spectacular views everywhere in Austria.
-Skywalk’s have become very popular in the Alps, and of course they have also constructed a viewing platform above Hallstatt.
-The views of the village, the lake and the surrounding mountains are simply stunning.
-If you are staying a day or two in the area, the new part of the village has some useful services, in addition to accommodation and restaurants.
+Skywalks have become very popular in the Alps, and of course, they have also constructed a viewing platform above Hallstatt.
+The views of the village, the lake, and the surrounding mountains are simply stunning.
+Moreover, if you are staying a day or two in the area, the new part of the village has some useful services, in addition to accommodation and restaurants.

-The old and new settlement of Hallstatt are about 300 metres apart.
-In the new part of Hallstatt, you find the Salzbergbahn funicular station, a Tourist Information Centre, the bus station and a large car park.
+The old and new settlements of Hallstatt are about 300 metres apart.
+In the new part of Hallstatt, you find the Salzbergbahn funicular station, a Tourist Information Centre, the bus station, and a large car park.
 If you need a supermarket you find this here as well.
-On hot summer day, you can take a swim and chill out in the public park by the water.
-It has a lovely little island perfect for sun-bathing.
+On a hot summer day, you can take a swim and chill out in the public park by the water.
+It has a lovely little island perfect for sunbathing.Booking.com